 - Solve puzzles if you like (it’s up to you)

 - Encounter other characters/nomads, and help them with tasks

 - “Original Soundtrack by Japanese Breakfast” (Indie music & indie games, awesome concept)

 Sable makes me feel like I’m in a real sci-fi world with authentic excavated wonders to unlock.
 I have always liked this type of game but I’m so happy there’s more now!
 The lack of top indies that do this coming to mind is understandable since it is a humongous undertaking to create an entire world like this.
 And the natural terrain, though illustrated, is highly realistic and detailed.
 I admired the patterns of the cliffs around the valley as I sputtered through from the village.

 I think this one is going to be very highly regarded after release.
-If you follow the Steam link below you can wishlist it, the best thing to do to support game devs of awesome games!
+If you follow the Steam link below you can wishlist it, the best thing to do is to support game devs of awesome games!